‘Bad sign’: Legal scholars question US Supreme Court’s Trump primary ruling

 Washington, DC – Former United States President Donald Trump hailed it as a victory.
 His critics blasted it as a blow against accountability.

 But experts say the US Supreme Court’s decision to allow Trump to remain on the Colorado primary ballot was always the most likely outcome.
-The controversy, they argue, lies in the details.
+The surprise, they argue, lies in the details.

 Keep readinglist of 3 items